Azure/terraform-provider-azapi/README.md

 # Terraform Provider for Azure Resource Manager Rest API

 ## How to use?
-This project is used in API test only.

 This provider hasn't been formly released, it can only be used by configuring provider override.
 ```